Why Is My App Running Slow On VMware? (Book Two)

 Yes, I know how important it is when a Sev 1 incident has taken down your key business application.
 In fact, I’ve been on too many calls at 2 A.M. and it’s time for this madness to stop!

-The Think Service First Series are guides for helping new IT managers get started.
-These eBooks take the guess-work out of running a busy infrastructure team.
+The Think Service First Series are a guide for helping new IT managers get started.
+These eBooks take the guesswork out of running a busy infrastructure team.

 Written by an experienced vSphere Cloud Manager, each book in the series will cover a different topic.
 There are years of insight offered by someone who worked through the difficult problems faced while growing a cluster of 30 hosts into a robust cloud with more than 600 ESXi hosts and nearly 7,000 virtual machines.
 It’s a book of insight.

 The second book in the series, “Why is my app running slow on VMware?” picks up where the first book, “VCP for Hire,” left off.
 It’s a dedicated guide for managers who are dealing with vSphere performance problems that are causing tier-one applications to run slow.